Niki-Tester/gamestar/README.md

   * As a first time visitor, I want to be able to create a new account.

-  * As a first time visitor, I want to be able to search for a game, and read reviews left by other users.
+  * As a first time visitor, I want to be able to look through the games, and read reviews left by other users.

 * ### Returning Visitor Goals:
   * As a returning visitor, I want to find reviews on games I haven't played yet.